joostdecock/site/nuxt/content/en/blog/2018-08-25-announcing-freesewing-library.md

 But I believe that investing now in a streamlined developer experience will have a knock-on effect in the long term.

 If we want a few extra patterns, this is not the right approach.
-But if we want a lot more pattern, I believe it is.
+But if we want a lot more patterns, I believe it is.

 And I want a lot more patterns.